boringdesigners/boring-avatars/README.md

 | name    | string                                                                 |
 | variant | oneOf: `marble` (default), `beam`, `pixel`,`sunset`, `ring`, `bauhaus` |
 | colors  | array of colors                                                        |

+## Boring Avatars Service (discontinued)

+Due to unexpectedly high demand and associated billing costs, we are discontinuing this service.
+We apologize for any inconvenience caused and appreciate your understanding.